Science7 min read

 Vision boards work by programming your RAS to notice opportunities, resources, and people aligned with your goals.
 You're not attracting things—you're becoming aware of what was always there.

-Why Elite Athletes Swear By It
+Why Elite Athletes (And Celebrities) Swear By It

 Visualized every possible race scenario, including equipment failures, before every competition